This is a preview of your story

 Who are your stakeholders?

 Stakeholders are individuals or groups who have a vested interest in your business.
 They can be internal (employees, managers) or external (investors, partners, clients).
 Understanding their needs and expectations is crucial for effective communication.
+Using tools like Grata deal sourcing can help identify and engage with key stakeholders efficiently, ensuring their interests are aligned with your business goals.

 How to prepare for creating a business report